Limit-LAB/r18/README.md

 cargo install cargo-r18
 ```

-After creating the translation directory and writing code like before, you can run the following command to generate translation files (eg. TODO.zh-CN.json):
+After creating the translation directory and writing code as above, you can run the following command to
+generate translation files (eg. TODO.zh-CN.json):

 ```shell
 cargo r18 generate zh-CN